Bioconductor/EuroBioc2018/README.md

-The 2018 edition of the **European Bioconductor meeting** will be organised in Munich, Germany, in December 2018.
+The 2018 edition of the **European Bioconductor meeting** will be organised at the Technical University Munich, Germany, in December 2018.
 More details will be posted here soon.

-- Where: Munich, Germany
+- Where: [TUM-IAS Building](https://www.ias.tum.de/index.php?id=32), Lichtenbergstraße 2a, Garching
 - When: 6 - 7 December 2018

+## Accommodation
+- [Motel One Munich-Garching](https://www.motel-one.com/en/hotels/munich/hotel-munich-garching/).
+Approx. 15 minutes to the venue on public transport.

 ## Code of conduct